 - Once you’re in the shower, rinse your hair and apply a good amount of the scrub to the palm of your hand.
 Using your fingertips, scoop small amounts and start rubbing into your scalp.
 Repeat this process until satisfied that your scalp has had a good scrub.
 After a minute or so, rinse well and shampoo.

 All in all, to help maintain healthy hair at scalp at home, we highly recommend using the above tips weekly.
-Our Primal Hair, Skin and Nails supplement would be great to take every day.
-Whilst our DIY scrub and Natural Hair Revitaliser would be great to use once a week.
-Why not make it a weekly routine every Sunday evening?
-Simply moisturise your scalp and hair with the revitaliser and then scrub it out with our DIY scrub.
-Perfect!
+Our Primal Hair, Skin and Nails supplement would be great to take every day, while our DIY scrub and Natural Hair Shampoo's would be great to use weekly.